 Whether you’re a CAD hobbyist or a professional, you’ll know that creating 2D and 3D designs can often be a time-consuming process.
 Those who are keen on increasing their productivity and creating quality designs often make use of CAD blocks.
 Blocks are a collection of vector designs grouped together to form a single entity.
 They are often used in AutoCAD, but can be compatible with other software.
-Not sure where to look for CAD blocks?
+Not sure where to look for free CAD block downloads?
 Don’t worry: as always, the Scan2CAD team is here to help.

 We’ve put together a list of 13 websites that offer free CAD blocks so you don’t have to fork out a single penny!
 Our options span popular CAD software such as AutoCAD and SketchUp, and fields including architecture and interior design.
 With such choice on offer, you’re sure to find something that will suit your needs!
 You can also used these free CAD blocks using the range of free CAD software that’s available.

 We’ll start our list with cad-blocks.net.
 With this site, what you see is what you get.
 While the site itself isn’t that sleek or modern, it doesn’t take away from how useful it is as a resource for free blocks.
 So, what’s on offer?
 Thousands of DWG files for use in AutoCAD and other popular architecture.
 Knowing that compatibility can be an issue for users with older software versions, cad-blocks has made it clear that all blocks are compatible with AutoCAD 2004 to the latest release.

-Not only are the blocks here free, but another great advantage is that registration isn’t required.
+Not only are the blocks here free to download, but another great advantage is that registration isn’t required.
 Blocks are sorted into collection categories that include furniture, vegetation, kitchen equipment, and signals, amongst many others.
 When you select a collection, e.g., vegetation, you’ll be met with further sub-sections like color trees, trees elevation, and so on.
 If you like the look of tree plan CAD blocks, for example, it’s as simple as clicking “download”.
 Then, in no time at all, you’ll have 427 CAD blocks at your disposal.

 It’s safe to say that, given the thorough nature of cad-blocks, you’ll find something that catches your fancy.
 And, with its handy previews, you can see everything on offer with each block download without having to wait until you actually download.